About Healthcare Administration*

 Students gain hands-on experience, meet new friends, and share some fun outside the classroom through participation in student organizations.
 We encourage students to actively participate in student organizations as an excellent way to develop leadership skills and engage in experiential learning.
 Health Services Administration sponsors Healthcare Executives Advancing in Leadership (HEAL), a student-lead organization aimed to further increase each student's knowledge of the health care industry.

-USD's health administration program is accredited by the Association of University Programs in Health Administration (AUPHA).
-AUPHA is the premier accrediting authority in healthcare education in America.
-USD's program is one of the few AUPHA accredited programs located in a Business School.
+USD's health administration program is certified by the Association of University Programs in Health Administration (AUPHA).
+AUPHA is the premier certification authority in healthcare education in America.
+USD's program is one of the few AUPHA certified programs located in a Business School.
 Our emphasis on the business principles of the management of health systems gives our graduates an advantage when applying for jobs in business departments of health systems.
-Our program is also accredited by the highest business accrediting authority (AACSB) in the world.
-This dual accreditation assures students that USD's program is of the highest quality.
+The Beacom School of Business and our programs are accredited by the highest business accrediting authority (AACSB) in the world.
+This certification and accreditation assures students that USD's program is of the highest quality.

 Beacom School of Business has the capacity to award more than $400,000 in awards and scholarships each year.
 These funds are made available through the generous support of alumni and friends.